 The Excellence in Mental Health and Addiction Act demonstration established a federal definition and criteria for Certified Community Behavioral Health Clinics (CCBHCs).
 These entities, a new provider type in Medicaid, are designed to provide a comprehensive range of mental health and substance use disorder services to vulnerable individuals.
 CCBHCs are non-profit organizations or units of local government behavioral health authority.
 They must provide (or contract with partner organizations to provide) nine types of services, with emphasis on 24-hour crisis care, evidence-based practices, care coordination with local primary care and hospital partners, and integration with physical health care.

-Before CCBHCs
+Before CCBHC

 - Mary is hearing voices and doesn’t know where to get help, so she turns to opioids to help dull the problem.